For where two or three are gathered together in my name, there am I in the midst of them-Matthew 18:20.

 Oneness is exemplified throughout the gospel.
 The Godhead is comprised of three distinct individuals, whose united purpose makes them one.
 They should be our model.
 We become at one with God through the at-one-ment of Jesus Christ, and it is through His at-one-ment that we become one[iii] and joint-heirs with Him.[iv]

 Another example of oneness is Zion.
-Individuals who create of their relationship a Zion are of “one heart and one mind,” and remarkably, this environment results in an interesting effect, which has far-reaching consequences—that of economic equality or the idea of “no poor among them.”[v]
-Beyond the economic implications, which are Zion’s least requirement, “no poor” also means no poor in spirit—that is, no spiritually or emotionally poor.
-No lack at all—something stressed-out parents of the wayward can appreciate!
+Individuals who create of their relationship a Zion are of “one heart and one mind,” and remarkably, this unified environment has far-reaching consequences-that of economic equality or the idea of “no poor among them.”[v]
+Beyond the economic implications, which are Zion’s least requirement, “no poor” also means no poor in spirit-that is, no spiritually or emotionally poor.
+No lack at all-something stressed-out parents of wayward children can appreciate!
 Consider the effects of the righteous Nephites’ oneness after Christ’s coming:

 And there were no contentions and disputations among them, and every man did deal justly one with another. . . .